Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Daves Guitar

 Guitar was my personal preference to want to learn, but I thought I was too old to start.
 To my surprise, my daughter bought me a course of lessons with Tiff for Christmas.
-That was two years ago and it has really got under my skin.
-I massively look forward to my lessons and they keep me motivated enough to practice everyday.

 Q2.
-What are some of your long term playing goals?
+What are some of your long-term playing goals?

 Headlining a world tour would be nice!
-Realistically though, I just want to be able to competently play some of my favourite tunes just for me.
-Surprisingly I already have a number of popular songs that I can play, and the more I practise, the more I improve.
+Realistically, though, I just want to be able to competently play some of my favourite tunes just for me.

 Q3.
 What three skills make a great guitar player?